 Learn to Meditate

-Interested individuals are encouraged to come to our Introduction to Meditation sessions that are held regularly, at four or six week intervals.
+Interested individuals are encouraged to come to our Introduction to Meditation sessions that are held regularly, at 11:00 a.m. on the first Sunday of the month.
 The Introduction to Meditation sessions are now being held in our regular meditation space in the Grandview Heights Community Centre.

 Once you have been to an introductory class you are encouraged to join our regular services.
 Many of our members believe that the practice of meditation is enhanced when done in a group setting.
 Meditation is also known to have many health benefits.
 Try it for yourself.